danjohles/ghl-xone-linux/README.md

       ```bash
       sudo env PYTHONPATH=$(python3 -m site --user-site) python3 /path/to/script/ghlive.py
       ```
-   3. Sync: Press the sync button on the dongle, then press the sync button on your guitar to pair them
+   3. The dongle will light up and is ready to sync the Guitar.
+Press the sync button on the dongle, then press the sync button on your Guitar to pair them if it is your first time connecting them.
+   All subsequent times, it is enough to press the "home" button on the Guitar
    4. Play whatever you want to play with it.
 The guitar will now be recognized as a standard gamepad
-   5. unplug the dongle or press ctrl+c to stop the script when you're done
+   5. Unplug the dongle or press ctrl+c to stop the script when you're done

   ## Credits
 This project was heavily inspired by the original C implementation and reverse-engineering work done in the [paroj/xpad](https://github.com/paroj/xpad) Linux kernel module.
 Their foundational work in mapping the GHL dongle's USB packet structure made this Python port possible.